 STORY & CHARACTERS

 The story of Mouryou no Hako (or "Box of evil spirits" in loose translation) is a dark mystery taking place in postwar Japan that follows a group of investigators solving a case concerning bizarre murders of schoolgirls, whose bodies were dismembered and stuffed into boxes.
-The distinctive features of this story are supernatural Shinto elements and complex non-chronological storytelling with numerous surreal, mind-bending scenes.
-The latter, apparently, was supposed to make the series more thought-provoking, and it did make my brain work quite a lot... until I realized it's all done for a...
+The distinctive features of this story are supernatural Shinto elements and complex non-chronological storytelling with numerous surreal, psychological scenes.
+The latter, apparently, was supposed to make the series more thought-provoking, and it did make my brain work quite a lot... until I realized it's all done for...
 See full review

 With its dynamic action, grand scale and incredibly detailed animation, Akira is often claimed to be a milestone in the history of anime.
 However, there are two crucial aspects it lacks to be considered a truly great show.